-Information of the Counterfeit Money Unit
+Information about the Counterfeit Money Unit

 The Counterfeit Money Unit's task is to examine and store counterfeit money of any currency which is seized in Germany or confiscated by the police.
-We also check the authenticity of payment cards, securities, traveller's cheques and gold and silver coins which are legal tender.
+We also check the authenticity of securities, traveller's cheques and gold and silver coins which are legal tender.
 Another focal point of our work is to prevent the circulation of counterfeit money.

 How can I recognise counterfeit banknotes?